bvasiles/empirical-methods/pages/feb29-causal-relationships.md

 This lecture is the first part of a series on designing experiments.
 We discussed what it means for something to be a "cause" or an "effect," the three ingredients needed for establishing a causal relationship, and how experiments as a research method match the characteristics of causal relationships very well.

-We also discussed within-vs-between subjects designs and their trade-offs.
+We also discussed within-vs-between subjects designs and their trade-offs, as well as Latin Squares and counterbalancing.

 ### Lecture Readings